 The residency program at UC Irvine's Department of Neurological Surgery is designed to provide experience in adult and pediatric neurosurgical practice.
 Practice settings include the university's medical center, health maintenance organizations and private practice sites.

-Training takes place at UC Irvine Medical Center, San Antonio Regional Hospital in Upland, Tibor Rubin Veterans Affairs Medical Center in Long Beach (VA) and CHOC Children’s Hospital in Orange.
+Training takes place at UC Irvine Medical Center, Tibor Rubin Veterans Affairs Medical Center in Long Beach (VA) and CHOC Children’s Hospital in Orange.
 These settings offer our residents exposure to a wide variety of patients with neurosurgical conditions.

 In addition to these clinical rotations, our residents are trained in neuropathology and neuroradiology.
 Residents also undergo an extensive didactic program of core lectures, seminars and neurosurgery journal clubs, conferences and grand rounds as well as a full year of research activities that they select.